 All gallery preparation work, especially painting and construction, must be completed at least 20 days before the exhibition is brought into the gallery.

-The exhibition space, staging and storage areas must have temperature and humidity controls to guarantee an environment of 50% relative humidity (+ or - 5%) and 68 - 72 degrees Fahrenheit, 24 hours a day, 7 days a week.
+The exhibition space, staging and storage areas must have temperature and humidity controls to guarantee an environment of 45% to 55% relative humidity and 68 – 72 degrees Fahrenheit, 24 hours a day, 7 days a week.

 The venue is required to submit gallery temperature and humidity readings per the instructions of the SITES registrar.
 The venue must submit 12 weeks of readings, six months prior to the opening date.
-Additionally, the venue must provide SITES with monthly readings while the exhibition is on display to indicate current compliance with the above listed requirements.
+Additionally, the venue must provide SITES with weekly readings submitted every two weeks while the exhibition is on display to indicate current compliance with the above listed requirements.

 The venue must have recording hygrothermographs or comparable equipment in the exhibition, staging and object storage spaces.

 No direct sunlight may reach the components to prevent fading.
+Light levels will be restricted to 3 foot candles.
 All lighting sources capable of producing UV light must be filtered.
-Light levels for specific NMAH objects will be restricted to 3 to 10 foot candles.
-Light levels for remaining objects will be restricted to 5 to 15 foot candles.

 Empty crates must be stored in a secure, pest and temperature-controlled dry area.
 No part of the exhibition or crates may be displayed or stored outdoors.